38-Page Dental WordPress Build in 40 Days — White-Label Delivery for a US Marketing Agency

 How We Did It

 1. One custom design, 38 pages, one build pipeline.
 Center for Advanced Dentistry’s pages were all built on the agency’s Original Design template: Homepage, About Us, Services Lander, 17 individual Service Pages (from preventive dentistry to All-on-4 implants), three doctor/staff pages (Meet the Dentists, Dr. Lim, Dr. Perez, Meet the Team), Smile Gallery, Blog Lander, patient resources (For Patients, Post-Op Instructions, FAQ, Refer a Patient), and 12 supporting pages (Contact, Reviews, Video Testimonials, Sitemap, Privacy Policy, and others).
-Each page was built against the design row in the sitemap; no page was hand-rolled outside the design system.
+Every page took its layout from the design row assigned to it in the sitemap, and nothing was assembled freehand outside that design system.

-2. Spec followed line-for-line — including the per-page Hours Estimated column.
-The agency’s 38-row sitemap workbook carried an Hours Estimated value for every row.
-We implemented against that value.
-Where the Homepage carried 22 hours and a standard service page carried 0.2–0.8 hours, that was our budget for the row, and the aggregate came in at the agreed 57 hours for the project.
+2. Spec followed line-for-line, within the hours we scoped.
+We scoped all 38 sitemap rows in hours ourselves before the build and coded to those figures.
+Where the Homepage carried 22 hours and a standard service page 0.2–0.8, that was our budget for the row, and the aggregate came in at the agreed 57 hours for the project.

 3. Blog redirect reconciliation across 68 unique URL pairs.
 The practice’s legacy blog carried nearly 100 posts.
 The agency’s audit flagged 68 posts for removal and redirect to relevant service pages or the blog lander.
 We reconciled 68 unique URL-to-URL pairs in the RemoveRedirect Blogs workbook tab — each mapped from the legacy blog path to the final production target and verified against the redirect table.
 All rows closed before handoff.